Probably one of the biggest challenges in gardening is just getting started.

-Fill the cells of the propagation tray with potting media and give it a shake to settle the material.
+Fill the cells of the propagation tray with your potting medium and give the tray a shake to settle the material.
 Leave the top inch of the cell unfilled.

 Next, look closely at the seed.
-You will notice that there is a light-colored “eye spot” on the seed coat.
-Most of the time, the crack will be in the same plane as the eye.
-Position the seed so that the eye is parallel to the surface of the potting medium.
+You will notice that there is a light-colored eyespot on the seed coat.
+Most of the time, the crack will run through the eyespot.
+Position the seed so that the eyespot is parallel to the surface of the potting medium.

-Now, cover the seed with more potting medium, leaving about a quarter-inch of space for coarse vermiculite as a topping.
+Now, cover the seed with more potting medium, leaving about a quarter-inch of depth for coarse vermiculite as a topping.

 Give the newly planted seeds a spray of water and then protect from tray from high heat and freezing cold.
 Use a greenhouse heating pad for gentle warmth if you have one.

+Water as needed to keep the soil damp but not soggy.
 You will have to wait between two weeks to two months for your seeds to sprout.
-Yes, my friend.
-Patience.
+Patience, my tea friend.

 Transfer tea seedlings to pots or to the garden?

-The advantage of up-potting is that your seedlings will have time to develop into a hardy plant.
-Over time you can sort out the robust seedlings from the sure losers so that when it comes time to install plants in the garden you are fairly confident in the overall vigor of your stock.
+One advantage of up-potting is that your seedlings will have time to develop into a hardy plant before they are exposed to the stresses of the field.
+You will also have the opportunity to sort out the robust seedlings from the sure losers.
+When it comes time to install plants in the garden you will be fairly confident in the overall vigor of your stock.

 The disadvantages of up-potting are the costs of materials and labor.
-In terms of materials, you will need deep plastic pots (depth is again more important than width) and potting media (well-drained and balanced for acid-loving plants here too).
+In terms of materials, you will need deep plastic pots (again, depth is more important than width) and potting medium (well-drained and balanced for acid-loving plants here too).
 Labor involves up-potting seedlings and then watering and monitoring pots over time so that they don’t freeze or burn up.

 It may then take up to ten months of waiting and managing your potted seedlings before you can put them out in the garden.

-Directly transplanting seedlings to the garden also has pros and cons.
-The main reason for direct planting is that all the costs of up-potting are avoided.
+Directly transplanting seedlings from trays to your garden also has pros and cons.
+The main reason for direct transplanting is that all the costs of up-potting are avoided.
 If money for your tea project is tight, then direct transplanting will have a strong appeal.

-But consider this delayed cost of direct planting: You must expect that many seedlings, even the robust ones, will fall prey to insects, rodents, deer, and microbial pathogens.
-In addition, a winter cold snap or a long, hot dry spell can also be fatal to your dainty seedlings.
+But consider this delayed cost of direct transplanting: You must expect that many seedlings, even the robust ones, will fall prey to insects, rodents, deer, and microbial pathogens.
+In addition, a winter cold snap or a long, hot dry spell can also be fatal to your dainty charges.

 To be sure, up-potted seedlings, once finally installed in the garden, will not be immune to such hazards, but they will be much more resistant after spending ten months growing strong in the relatively safety of pots.

 Still, the direct transplant method is widely used throughout the tea-growing world.
-To make this method work, you can allow for field attrition of your seedlings by purchasing more seeds.
+To make this method work, you can allow for field attrition of your seedlings by purchasing a few extra seeds for insurance.
 To be super-conservative, assume that conversion of seed to surviving plants in the field is just five, rather than fifteen, percent.
-And now, you’re being realistic.
+And now, you’re being realistic tea farmer.

 Installation scheme for your seedlings in the garden

 You can’t just stick your young tea plants in the ground willy-nilly.
-You will need to prepare planting beds and decide on a configuration to your plantings.
+You will need to decide on a configuration to your plantings and then prepare planting beds.
 I prefer planting tea in hedgerows at a fairly high density per square foot, but you may choose a different scheme.
 In any case, it will take some contemplation on your part to get it right.
 As you wait for seeds to germinate and seedlings to grow, you will have plenty of time to plot your next move in the garden.